MicrosoftDocs/dynamics365smb-docs/business-central/sales-powerbi-app.md

 Sales teams can use aggregated reports, such as the [Sales by Item](sales-powerbi-sales-by-item.md) and [Sales by Customer](sales-powerbi-sales-by-customer.md) reports, to identify top-selling items and the customers that generate the most revenue.
 You can drill down from these aggregated views into transaction-level data for more detailed analyses.

-You can use the reports in the Power BI sales app for different things, depending on your role.
+You can use the reports in the Power BI Sales app for different things, depending on your role.
 This article provides some examples of use cases for different roles in your organization.

 ## Sales analytics for the leadership team